EdmundBenedict/lordcephei.github.io/pages/lmf_mulliken.md

     $ lmfa fe

-We can now proceed with our first _lmf_{: style="color: blue"} command
+We can now proceed with our _lmf_{: style="color: blue"} commands

+    $ lmf fe
 	$ lmf --rs=0 --cls:1,1,2 --mull:mode=2 -vnk=6 -vnit=1 fe

-Which will generate a variety of files needed to build our weights file for Mulliken analysis.
+Note that the _lmf_{: style="color: blue"} command is run twice - this is intended; the first run ensures a self-consistent solution.
+This will generate a variety of files needed to build our weights file for Mulliken analysis.
 Note, this command will generate a _dos.fe_{: style="color: green"} file.
 This file is _not_ our partial density of states but rather the full density of states file, the next command will overwrite this file.

 We then run